 The IUCN World Parks Congress is a landmark global forum on protected areas held every ten years.
 As the world’s most influential gathering of people involved in protected area management, it sets the global agenda for the following decade.

-The next IUCN World Parks Congress will take place in 2014 in Sydney, Australia.
+The next IUCN World Parks Congress will take place 12 - 19 November 2014 in Sydney, Australia.

 Parks, People, Planet – Inspiring Solutions at the 2014 IUCN World Parks Congress